jacoblindstrm/jacoblindstrm.github.io/_posts/2020-02-19-my-thoughts-on-dark-mode.markdown

 If you’re designing for a website or an app by following any internal or brand guidelines I believe it’s a good idea to design a dark alternative to those guidelines.
 Is it possible to have a dark version of your light palette and keep the same emotion?
 Remember that not all colors work very well as a tinted black.
 Be creative!

 And always always keep contrast and accessibility in mind.
-Use tools as [Stark](https://www.getstark.co) to make sure all your users can access your content and that you comply to the [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) guidelines.
+Use tools as [Stark](https://www.getstark.co) to make sure all your users can access your content and that you comply with the [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) guidelines.

 Other services, such as Netflix, already have a dark UI to fit their context - should they provide a light mode?

 <!--more-->

 ## Type
 I find bolder fonts slightly easier to read on a dark background.
 Variable fonts can be effective when designing for dark palettes.
 It’s possible to use *grad* to thicken the font without causing the text to reflow.
-However, I've only found a limited fonts supporting this today, one is Apples system font San Francisco.
-This could be applied to high contrast (Microsoft Edge only at the time of writing) modes too.
+However, I've only found a limited number of fonts supporting this today, one is Apples system font San Francisco.
+You could use this technique to increase the contrast in high contrast mode too (Microsoft Edge only at the time of writing).

 ![darkmode-GRAD](/assets/posts/darkmode-GRAD.png){:class="center"}

-The images above show Apples San Fransisco in light mode with *grad* 400 and dark mode with *grad* 480.
+The image above shows Apples San Fransisco in light mode with *grad* 400 and dark mode with *grad* 480.

 [Firefox has a great tool](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Edit_fonts) which let you inspect the font and make changes to it in real time.